akwCode/CED/README.md

 ## Build
 Before building this project, you must have the C++ OpenCV library installed.
 Instructions to download the library can be found [here](https://docs.opencv.org/master/d0/d3d/tutorial_general_install.html), on the OpenCV website.
 Make sure to make the appropriate changes in the CMakeLists.txt file to reflect the location of your installation.

-The only line you should have to modify
+The only line you should have to modify:
 ```
 set(OpenCV_DIR "YOUR_PATH")
 ```